mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 INCLUDE PICTURE OF CABINET BEING PLAYED? - perhaps with branding

 In the vignette of Toby's activity this wider objective is present in the facilitator orientation at the start which references this audience -  _the Monday after we can play our games and we can share them with students.
 We can make the students frustrated when they can’t beat our games_.
 At the end of the vignette text, one of the student helpers also imagines this audience playing the game of Toby.

+Toby begins the game making session playing his own game which he has developed from a shared starting template.
+During the session he invites many other group members to play his game.
+He initiates and responds to may conversations around the difficultly of the game he has designed.

  Analysis TO COME.